-International Student Services (ISS) is here to provide resources to make your time at the UA as beneficial as possible.
-Please follow the tabs below from top to bottom to learn exactly how to transition to life at the UA.
+International Student Services (ISS) is here to provide resources to make your time at the University of Arizona as beneficial as possible.
+Please follow the tabs below from top to bottom to learn exactly how to transition to life at the university.
 We’ve provided everything you need to know – from immigration and housing details, to travel arrangements and check-in.

-After receiving your I-20, pay the SEVIS I-901 fee, then apply for your F-1 student visa or J-1 exchange visitor visa.
+After receiving your I-20 or DS-2019, pay the SEVIS I-901 fee, then apply for your F-1 student visa or J-1 exchange visitor visa.
 Citizens of Canada and Bermuda must pay the SEVIS I-901 fee but do not need to apply for a student visa.

 We recommend that you hand-carry the following documents to present at Customs and Border Protection (CBP) at the U.S. Port of Entry:

 University of Arizona Hybrid Model & Electronic Form I-20 Issuance letter here